-As self-accompanied singer-pianist, Rachel has performed recitals at prestigious festivals such as Festival de Lanaudière, the Oxford Lieder Festival, PODIUM Festival Matadepera, Vancouver Opera Festival, the Toronto Summer Music Festival, Kammermusik Festival Ahrenshoop, Bristol Song Recitals, the Canadian Broadcasting Company (CBC Studios), GEDOK Festival Berlin, and at venues such as the National SAW Gallery, the Late Night Liederabend Vienna, the Fox Cabaret, Oper Leipzig, the National Arts Centre Canada, Gallery 345 Toronto, Vancouver Opera, the Baumann Centre at Pacific Opera Victoria, and the Theater am Delphi Berlin.
+Previous highlights include self-accompanied recitals at prestigious festivals and venues such as the Oxford Lieder Festival, Festival de Lanaudière, Ottawa Chamberfest, National Arts Centre Canada, Settimane Musicali di Ascona, Vancouver Opera Festival, Martha Argerich Festival Hamburg, Festival International Povoa de Varzim, Toronto Summer Music Festival, Oper Leipzig, PODIUM Festival Matadepera, the Toronto Summer Music Festival, Kammermusik Festival Ahrenshoop, Bristol Song Recitals, the Canadian Broadcasting Company Studios, GEDOK Festival Berlin, and at venues such as the National SAW Gallery, Kuhlhaus Berlin, the Fox Cabaret Vancouver, Late Night Liederabend Vienna, Orpheum Annex Vancouver, Oper Leipzig, Gallery 345 Toronto, Neue Schloss Tettnang, Vancouver Opera, the Baumann Centre at Pacific Opera Victoria, and the Theater am Delphi Berlin.

-Rachel has appeared in leading roles with Pacific Opera Victoria as Nannetta in Falstaff, and Queen Guinevere in Camelot; Ensemble Nylandia as Galatea in Acis and Galatea; the Vancouver Symphony Orchestra as Lisa in Das Land des Lächelns, and with the Bard on the Beach Festival as Mimi in La Boheme, and appeared as a young artist at the Rossini Opera Festival, leading to performances as soprano soloist with Alberto Zedda in Rossini’s Petite Messe Solennelle.
+Rachel has appeared in leading roles with Pacific Opera Victoria: as Nannetta in Falstaff, and Queen Guinevere in Camelot; Ensemble Nylandia as Galatea in Acis and Galatea; the Vancouver Symphony Orchestra as Lisa in Das Land des Lächelns, and with the Bard on the Beach Festival as Mimi in La bohème and appeared as a young artist at the Rossini Opera Festival, leading to performances as soprano soloist with Alberto Zedda in Rossini’s Petite Messe Solennelle.

-In addition to her work as a performer, Rachel writes poetry – she has been awarded a grant from the Canada Council and Ontario Arts Councils for her poetry, and will release her debut collection in Winter 2023.
-She is the co-founder of the Berlin artist collective CROWN THE MUSE – a production, and commissioning body for musical projects, as well as a member of the Canadian Artist Collective New ART New MEDIA.
-She has attended artist residencies at Avaloch Farms Music Institute in New Hampshire as poet/singer/pianist, and has been a 4-time artist resident at the Lunenburg Academy, which she has attended as singer/pianist/composer.
-Rachel was a singer/pianist at the Oxford Lieder Mastercourse and at Crear Programme for Song in Scotland with Sir Malcolm Martineau – the first to participate in both as singer and pianist.
+In addition to her work as a performer, Rachel writes poetry – she has been awarded writing grants from the Canada Council and Ontario Arts Councils for her poetry and will release her debut collection in the coming year.
+Rachel is the co-founder of the Berlin artist collective CROWN THE MUSE – a production, and commissioning body for musical projects, which has collaborations with stage director Bruno Ravella, and the dance company Ne.Sans under the direction of choreographer Idan Cohen.
+Rachel is a founding member of the Canadian Artist Collective New ART New MEDIA.
+Rachel has attended artist residencies at Avaloch Farms Music Institute in New Hampshire as poet/singer/pianist, has been a 4-time artist resident at the Lunenburg Academy, which she has attended as singer/pianist/composer, and has been invited to the Banff Centre for the Arts for an artist residency.

 “Canadian soprano and pianist Rachel Fenlon is redefining what it means to curate one’s own recital.”